 Our motto is: “There are two ways of spreading light…to be a candle or the mirror that reflects it” (from a poem by Edith Wharton, American author, 1862-1937).

-link to Blogfinger article about 2011 Beersheba awards
+link to Blogfinger article about the 2011 Beersheba awards

 Anyone who wants to offer an opinion piece on Ocean Grove or other subjects is welcome to send us a post.
 We encourage citizen reporters to send us news.
-You can also send tips, facts, ideas for stories and letters to the editor.
+You can also send tips,photographs, facts, ideas for stories and letters to the editor.
 To be successful, this blog needs to be an information sharing website.
-You can send us an artistic photograph or a news photograph.
-Just create a jpg file and attach it to an email.
-Try to compress it for internet use (e.g., 200-800 KB).

-We also encourage participation by using the blog technology to post comments at the end of any item on the Blogfinger web site. (http://blogfinger.wordpress.com).
+We encourage participation by using the blog technology to post comments at the end of any post on the Blogfinger web site.
 Note that postings are usually placed in reverse chronological order, with the most recent on top.
 You can then scroll through the others, as if you were reading an ancient Greek parchment, like the messenger in Antigone, or a Torah turned on its side.
+Comments are welcomed.
+You can send them anonymously, but we prefer that you use your real name.

-We send out emails to Ocean Grovers whenever there are new postings, so send us your email address if you wish to be on the list.
+We occasionally send out highlights emails , so send us your email address if you wish to be on the list.
 Email us at blogfinger@verizon.net.

 About PAUL GOLDFINGER, MD, FACC ( Blogfinger founding finger. editor-in-chief).

-He then spent five years at The Mount Sinai Medical Center in New York where he trained in internal medicine and cardiology.
-While in training, he co-founded the first exercise stress testing lab at that hospital and he has published 12 articles in the medical literature.
-He was on the faculty of three medical schools at various times during his career.
+He then spent five years at The Mount Sinai Medical Center in New York training in internal medicine and cardiology.
+While there, he co-founded the first exercise stress testing lab at that hospital and he has published 12 articles in the medical literature.
+He was on the faculty of three medical schools at various times during his career, including the new Mt.
+Sinai School of Medicine.

-Prior to starting Blogfinger, Paul was a regular contributor to the Ocean Grove Record, online newspaper, founded by Ocean Grover Steven Froias.
+Prior to starting Blogfinger in 2009, Paul was a regular contributor to the Ocean Grove Record, online newspaper, founded by Ocean Grover Steven Froias.

 CONTRIBUTING STAFF:

-About EILEEN GOLDFINGER (AKA Mrs. Blogfinger).
-Dining and food editor, photographer, house and garden editor, cook.
+About EILEEN GOLDFINGER : Dining and food editor, proof reader, photographer, and house and garden editor.

 Eileen is the co-author of “Prevention Does Work: A Guide to a Healthy Heart”, with Dr. Goldfinger.
 The new fourth edition (2011) is now available at Amazon.com, Barnesandnoble.com and iUniverse.com.
 She did the section on evidence based, heart healthy eating, creating 35 original recipes that were designed to be easy to prepare and delicious.
 She has lectured on the subject of heart healthy food preparation, with an emphasis on seafood.

 Eileen is a graduate of the George Washington University, with a BA in Education.
-She has been a school teacher.
+She has been a school teacher and a bookkeeper and she is Mom to two big boys.

 Ted Aanensen